-How our audit addressed the key audit matter

-Recognition of contract revenue and construction cost:

-The Company's business involves entering into contractual relationships with customers to provide a range of services with a significant proportion of the Company's revenues and profits derived from long term Revenue individual contracts. on contracts is recognized in accordance with Ind AS 115, Revenue from Contracts with Customers, based on the extent of progress towards completion.

-Due to the contracting nature of the business, revenue recognition involves a significant degree of judgment and estimates including:

-- estimate the total contract costs; - estimate the stage of completion of the contract; - estimate the total revenue and total costs to complete contracts; - estimate impact of variables such as scope modifications; and - appropriately provide for loss making contracts.
+Key audit matters How our audit addressed the key audit matter Recognition of contract revenue and const ruction cost: The Company's business involves entering into contractual relationships with customers to provide a range of services with a significant proportion of the Company's revenues and profits derived from long term contracts.
+Revenue on individual contracts is recognized in accordance with Ind AS 115, Revenue from Contracts with Customers , based on the extent of progress towards completion.
+Due to the contracting nature of the business, revenue recognition involves a significant degree of judgment and estimates including: • estimate the total contract costs; • estimate the stage of completion of the contract; • estimate the total revenue and total costs to complete contracts; • estimate impact of variables such as scope modifications; and • appropriately provide for loss making contracts.
 We identified revenue recognition as a key audit matter as there is a broad range of acceptable outcomes resulting from these estimates and judgements that could lead to different revenue and profit being reported in the Standalone Financial Statements.

-We draw attention to Note 34 of the accompanying standalone financial results, which describes the business uncertainties due to the outbreak of SARS-CoV-2 virus (COVID-19).
-In view of these uncertainties, the impact on the company's results is significantly dependent on future developments.
+We draw attention to Note 31 of the accompanying standalone financial succertainties, the impact on the company's results is significantly dependent on future developments.
 Our opinion is not modified in respect of this matter.

-Our audit procedures in this area included, among others:

-- evaluating the design, implementation and operating effectiveness of relevant internal controls over the contract revenue recognition and cost estimation process; - inspection of contract agreements with customer and subcontractor, to identify key terms and conditions, including contract the period, contract sum, the scope of work, the methodology for calculating liquidated and ascertained damages, and evaluating whether these key terms and conditions had been appropriately reflected in the total revenue and costs to complete in the forecast of the outcome of the contract: - comparing the percent of contract revenue recognized for all contracts during the year with certification from an independent engineer of the ultimate customer; - inquiring the management and project directors the status of contract in progress as at year end, including milestones if any overdue, and reviewed the key estimates and assumptions adopted in the forecast of contract revenue and contract costs, including estimated costs to completion, recognition of variation in scope of work, adequacy of contingency provisions, and assessing information in connection the assumptions adopted.
+Our audit procedures in this area included, among others: evaluating the design, implementation and operating effectiveness of relevant internal controls over the contract revenue recognition and cost estimation process; inspection of contract agreements with customer and subcontractor, to identify key terms and conditions, including the contract period, contract sum, the scope of work, the methodology for calculating liquidated and ascertained damages, and evaluating whether these key terms and conditions had been appropriately reflected in the total revenue and costs to complete in the forecast of the outcome of the contract; comparing the percent of contract sum independent engineer of the ultimate customer; inquiring the management and project directors the status of contract in progress as at year end, including milestones if any overdue, and reviewed the key estimates and assumptions adopted in the forecast of contract costs, including estimated costs to completion, recognition of variation in scope of work, adequacy of contingency provisions, and assessing information in connection the assumptions adopted.